gtk-rs/gtk4-rs/book/src/actions.md

 - no parameter and boolean state, or
 - string parameter and string state.

-Let us modify our small app to demonstrate these cases.
+Let's modify our small app to demonstrate these cases.
 First we extend `add_actions`.
 For the action without parameter or state, we can use the pre-defined "window.close" action.
-Therefore we do not have to add anything here.
+Therefore we don't have to add anything here.

 With the action "sensitive-button", we manipulate the "sensitive" property of `button`.
 Here, the convention is that actions with no parameter and boolean state should behave like toggle actions.